 ChatBots

 If you’ve ever used the ‘live chat’ feature of a website, then you’ll likely have been talking with a chatbot.
 These bots are designed to stimulate the conversation of a real human, giving responses based on the wording of the customer.
 Many of these bots identify themselves as non-human.
-They can be basic (gathering basic information before handing it over to a live agent) or sophisticated, providing a full service of information in much the same way a “real human” would.
+They can be basic (gathering basic information before handing it over to a live agent) or sophisticated, providing information and service in much the same way a “real human” would.

 Spreading Information